cb-agr/agriPlot/README.md

 text(myTests,"blocks",cex=0.5)
 ```

 In the figure below, the plots associated with each test are enclosed in their own repsective polygon.
 This is one method for a nice visualization of a field trial layout.
-The output from this function can also be used as a masking layer for a raster input.
+The output from this function can also be used as a masking layer for a raster input:

 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/block_tests_example.png" alt="fieldBook Blocking example" height=500px>

 Shapefile vector in QGIS:

 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/fieldbook_blocks_QGIS.png" alt="fieldBook with blocked tests" height=500px>

 ### agriPlotDim: